Skip to content

 Your Equity Position

-You need enough equity to qualify.
-Lenders commonly cap total borrowing as a percentage of the home’s value, though exact limits vary.
-Many lenders cap HELOC borrowing at between 80% and 85%.
+You need enough home equity to qualify.
+Lenders commonly limit total borrowing to a percentage of the home’s value, although exact limits vary by lender, credit profile and property type.

 Your Credit And Debt Profile

-Stronger credit usually improves pricing.
-You should also calculate whether the new HELOC payment still works if rates increase.
+Stronger credit may help you qualify for better pricing.
+You should also calculate whether the new HELOC payment still works if rates rise or if the repayment period payment is higher than the draw-period payment.

 Your Full Debt List

-List every debt you plan to pay off, including your balance, interest rate, monthly payment, and payoff target.
+List every debt you plan to pay off.
+Include the balance, interest rate, minimum payment, payoff target and whether the rate is fixed or variable.

 Your Real Payoff Plan